Factor-64/RA2Snes/README.md

 ### Preemptive Unlocks

 Some achievements may activate without the requirement being met.
-This happens because a memory address is not overwritten before it is checked.
-All known instances occur due to achievement sets not being built with hardware accuracy in mind.
+All known instances occur on both emulator and hardware.

 **When this happens click on the achievement title to go to its page on the RetroAchievements Website and reset that achievement!** (You will have to switch between hardcore<->softcore and back to refresh the achievements)